notengrafik/xmllint-wasm/README.md

 ```
 The library uses Node.js [Worker threads](https://nodejs.org/api/worker_threads.html)
 to isolate the Emscripten wrapper from your main process (so that
-when it calls process.exit your whole server won't go down), which is
+when it calls process.exit your whole server won't go down).
-why Node >= 12 is required.
+We require Node.js version 16 or later.

 ## API